How To Make Oat Flour At Home

 Supplies for making oat flour

-• Blend or Process – Add the oats to a high-speed blender or food processor.
-Blend on high until the oats turn into a fine, flour-like consistency.
+• Blend or Process: Add the oats to a spice grinder or food processor.
+Blend on high until the oats turn into a fine, flour like consistency.

 Recipe steps